yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 Web App
 =======
 The application that binds everything together, gets user queries, searches nearest neighbors and returns the result.
-Im using [starlette](https://www.starlette.io/) which is a microframwork based on python asyncio (In this case there is no reason not to use flask which is more popular).
+I use [starlette](https://www.starlette.io/) which is a microframwork based on python asyncio (In this case there is no reason not to use flask which is more popular).
-The full code can be found [here](https://github.com/yonigottesman/deepfood/tree/master/deepfood_service) and I will go only over the important parts.
+The full code can be found [here](https://github.com/yonigottesman/deepfood/tree/master/deepfood_service) and I will go over the important parts.

 [**routes.py**](https://github.com/yonigottesman/deepfood/blob/master/deepfood_service/app/app/routes.py) contains the endpoints of the application, the important route is '/search' which accepts a POST request containing the image